What Are Forex Indicators and How it Work

 A single indicator signal in isolation carries limited weight.
 RSI showing oversold on a 1-hour chart does not tell you much.
 But RSI showing oversold at a major support level that also coincides with a 200-period moving average and a bullish candlestick pattern, that is a different situation entirely.
 Every element of that setup is pointing in the same direction independently.

 The practical process works like this.
 Start with the higher timeframe to establish trend direction and key structural levels.
 Then drop to the trading timeframe to look for indicator signals that align with that structure.
-An entry signal that agrees with the higher timeframe trend, sits at a structural level, and is confirmed by both a trend and momentum indicator carries significantly more weight than any single signal in isolation.
+An entry signal that agrees with the higher timeframe trend, sits at a structural level, and is confirmed by both a trend and market strength indicator provides stronger confirmation than any single signal in isolation.

 Confluence is not about adding more indicators.
 It is about having different types of evidence agree.
 Price structure, trend direction, and momentum reading can all align without needing six indicators.
-Three tools providing three types of confirmation is more valuable than ten tools all measuring momentum.
+Three tools providing three types of confirmation is more valuable than ten tools all measuring market strength.

 FXRecap covers specific entry techniques and how indicator confluence fits into a complete trading approach in the forex trading strategies guide.

 No indicator can prevent losses.
-No indicator sees what is about to happen.
+No technical indicator can consistently forecast future market movements with certainty.
 They are retrospective tools built on historical data, which means they are always responding to what has occurred rather than what is about to occur.

-When unexpected news hits the market, an effective trend indicator becomes irrelevant in an instant.
-A central bank making an unscheduled rate announcement can reverse a technically perfect setup in seconds.
+When unexpected news hits the market, an effective trend indicator becomes irrelevant almost immediately.
+A central bank making an unscheduled rate announcement can reverse a technically valid setup in seconds.
 A liquidity gap before a major economic release can send price through a stop-loss before any indicator has a chance to adapt.

 Indicators also fail during ranging markets if you are using trend-following tools without recognizing the market context.
 A moving average crossover strategy applied to a market that is oscillating between the same support and resistance for three weeks will generate a long series of losing trades regardless of how well the indicator is configured.